jackli100/extract_and_put_cq/README.md

 pip install -r requirements.txt
 ```

-It reads `0615.xlsx`, converts the sixth column (column F) to numbers and prints the sum.
+`calc_area.py` reads `0615.xlsx`, cleans up the sixth column (column F) and
+converts any numeric strings to floats.
+Cells containing non-numeric text are
+ignored.
+The script then prints the total sum of the numeric values.